 It is this part of our brain that manages our entire stress response and it’s often the same symptoms that come up every time :

 – blocking breathing or hyperventilation

-In fact, there could be hundreds of symptoms, and you probably have one that is dominant in your case … but all these symptoms of stress all have the same thing in common: blockage, contraction.
+In fact, there could be hundreds of symptoms, and you probably have one that is dominant in your case … but all these symptoms of stress all have the same thing in common : blockage and contraction.

 Ancestral doctors said that any disease is a blockage of energy caused by stress, be it physical, emotional or psychological.

-In reality, these three parts of our being, physical, emotional and psychological, are linked.
+As a matter of fact, these three parts of our being, physical, emotional and psychological are linked.